 Returns A new NeuralGroup instance.

+'''

+has_model

+ids

+is_metagroup

+is_valid

-Whether the group can be used in a population: i.e. if it has either a size or some ids associated to it.
+i.e. if it has either a size or some ids associated to it.

 New in version 1.0.

+Type Whether the group can be used in a population

+name

+nest_gids

+neuron_model

+neuron_param

+neuron_type

+'''